Pithan History, Family Crest & Coats of Arms

 The surname Pithan was first found in Devon, but we must look to Normandy, France to find the earliest record of the name.
 There we found Maingot Piteman who was listed in 1198 in the Magnum Rotulum Scaccarii Normanniae...
 Uban Piteman was listed in the Assize Rolls of Norfolk in 1203 and John Piteman was listed in the Hundredorum Rolls of 1273 in Buckinghamshire.

 Early History of the Pithan family

-Another 153 words (11 lines of text) are included under the topic Early Pithan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Pithan research.
+Another 77 words (6 lines of text) are included under the topic Early Pithan History in all our PDF Extended History products and printed products wherever possible.